 To the far right is the Roman mosaic from about 200 AD found at Lydney Park Temple in Gloucestershire, UK.
 The mosaic depicts two long-necked sea dragons (click to enlarge).
 Some fish are shown in the mosaic as well.
 Creationist Paul Taylor likens the dragons to the web-footed Tanystropheus shown immediately to the right.

 The Ancient Dinosaur Depictions page describes clay figurines found in Acambaro Mexico and dated from before the second century AD.
-A distinctive plesiosaur figure was also discovered (see left).
+A distinctive plesiosaur figure was also discovered (above middle).
 The pudgy body, short tail, flippers, long neck and head are all compelling.
-Another of the many Acambaro dinosaurian figurines looks like the prototypical “sea monster.”
-Probably more than any other dinosaurian, the ceramic statue resembles the web-footed Nothosaurus with its slender body and back-swept limbs.
+Another of the many Acambaro dinosaurian figurines looks like the prototypical “sea monster” (above right).
+The shorter neck is a bit more like that of the swimming pliosaurus.

 From the Pacific northwest of America comes an intriguing sea monster shaman’s rattle, shaped roughly like a plesiosaur.
 This Tlingit artifact from Alaska shows a shaman on the back of the monster, tying up a witch.
 A frog (representing and evil spirit) is on the back of the long-necked creature and another frog is emanating from the witch’s mouth.
 The piece, currently housed in the British Museum in London, certainly bears a remarkable resemblance to the great marine reptiles.